Low-intensity conflict: United States

+Relations with terrorism

+Boaz Ganor notes that scholars once labeled terrorism as "low-intensity warfare."
+However, this terminology has become obsolete due to the intricate nature of multidimensional warfare and the mass impact of contemporary terrorist attacks, such as the September 11 attacks.

 Implementation

 Weapons

 As the name suggests, in comparison with conventional operations the armed forces involved operate at a greatly reduced tempo, with fewer soldiers, a reduced range of tactical equipment and limited scope to operate in a military manner.
 For example, the use of air power, pivotal in modern warfare, is often relegated to transport and surveillance, or used only by the dominant side of conflict in asymmetric warfare such as a government forces against insurgents.
 Artillery and multiple rocket launchers are often not used when LIC occurs in populated areas.
 The role of the armed forces is dependent on the stage of the insurrection, whether it has progressed to armed struggle or is in an early stage of propaganda and protests.
 Improvised explosive devices are commonly used by insurgents, militias and sometimes government forces such as barrel bombs in low intensity conflicts.
 The majority of casualties in low intensity conflicts tend to be resulting from small arms and improvised explosive devices.